Access

 match Define the requirements that must be met to match the request and enforce the policy.

-request.headers Specify the request headers that must be sent to allow or deny communication between the allowedClients and the destination that you specified.
+request.headers Specify the request headers that must be sent to allow or deny communication between the allowedClients and the workload that you specified.
 If a header is sent that is specified in the values section, the header is matched and the request is allowed.
 Headers in the notValues section are not allowed, and requests that include this header are denied.

 Verify access policies